 The automated process would work for people that wanted to take their mobile number with them or not and you would also be able to request your unique switching code online if you prefer.

 See the diagram below from Ofcom for more information on how it'll work.

 Don't expect it anytime soon

 While it's a welcome move, the bad news is that many of us will have a long wait until we see networks implementing it.
-That's because Ofcom has given them until July 2019 to comply.
+That's because Ofcom has given them until July this year to comply.

 In the meantime whether you want to save money, need a new handset, are struggling with poor signal strength or are just fed up with the level of service you are getting, here's everything you need to know about changing mobile provider today